BrianHicks/brianthicks.com/content/post/sets-folds.md

 featureimage: "/images/porches-by-vision-webagency.jpeg"
 thumbnail: "/images/porches-by-vision-webagency-with-title.png"
 section: "Technology"
-draft: true

 ---

-We're in the middle of a quest to build a toy set implementation from first principles.
+We're in the middle of a quest to build a set implementation from scratch.
 So far, we've implemented [our constructors]({{< ref "sets-intro.md" >}}), [rotation]({{< ref "sets-balancing-rotation.md" >}}), [balancing]({{< ref "sets-balancing.md" >}}), [size, and member]({{< ref "sets-member-size.md" >}}).
 Last week we stopped off to review [how folds work]({{< ref "folds-basics.md" >}}).
 This week, we're going to create folds for our set!